Average Order Value: Winning Techniques and Approaches To Boost Sales for Your eCommerce Stores.

 For example, an online bike components store’s sales were $10,000 in January, and they had a total of 500 orders during that month.
 They divide $10,000 by 500 = $20, and that is their AOV for January.

 Although Average Order Value does not factor into gross profit or profit margins, it’s still an important decision-making metric.
 It provides marketers insight into buyer patterns and trends, advertising spend habits, store layout and even product pricing.
 A retailer that has products valued between $15 to 40 but with an average order value (AOV) of $25 means that their customers are 1) buying multiple items and 2) mainly buying cheaper items.

 Although an example, $25 is in no way an ideal number that you should strive for.
-According to Salesforce, the top performing Ecommerce businesses have an average order value of $119 in 2018.
-In the UK market, IRP Commerce conducted a specific research on average order value (AOV) by industry.
+According to Salesforce, the top-performing ecommerce businesses have an average order value of $119 in 2018.
+In the UK market, IRP Commerce conducted specific research on average order value (AOV) by industry.
 Understandably, there are significant disparities that occur between industries.

-If your business falls under any of the above industries (and it must does), then you can use their number to measure your marketing and sales performance.
+If your business falls under any of the above industries (and it must do), then you can use their number to measure your marketing and sales performance.

 By monitoring your AOV, you can increase marketing ROI.
 The higher your AOV is, the more you are getting out of each customer – and the more you are getting out of acquiring each customer.
 If your Average Order Value (AOV) is not that great and you start to pay attention to the insights, you will see the missed opportunities where you could have influenced your customers to add more items to their cart, or select a more premium version at the price of better features.